 Swiss don’t like filtered as it’s very weak.
 Most Swiss people prefer to have either Espresso or French Press.

-Swiss people love innovations in their coffee drinks.
+Switzerland’s coffee culture gracefully balances tradition and modernity.
 Switzerland is home to one of the largest unique pod-based coffee machine brands “Nespresso”.

 8. Belgium – 6.8 kgs per capita